swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 It is necessary as much as one can, &nbsp;to go up to the cause, and to the cause of the  cause. <br>
       Hippocrates <br>
       The doctor must take his lessons in Nature. <br>
-      Hippocrates </p>
+      Hippocrates

-    <p><em>The great remedy, which is always innocent, and always of a useful use,  it is sobriety, it is the temperance of all the pleasures, it is the peace of  the spirit, it is the exercise of the body.
+    <em>The great remedy, which is always innocent, and always of a useful use,  it is sobriety, it is the temperance of all the pleasures, it is the peace of  the spirit, it is the exercise of the body.
 By that way, one makes a soft and  moderate blood, one dissipates all superfluous humours. </em><br>
       FENELON

 The fast purifies the body. &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Hippocrates <br>